-Mr. Foraker characterized as a "sort of companion piece" a published state-ment of the president to his friends, naming as members of the combination to "do him up" for his attitude toward Wall street, E. H. Harriman, J. E. Foraker and John D. Rockefeller."
-"In view of this publication," said Mr. Foraker, "I trust that I may without impropriety say that until it was given but at Washington a few days ago I never heard tell of any combination or trust or conspiracy to oppose the pres-Mr. Foraker characterized as a trust or conspiracy to oppose the pres-ident in anything; much less did I ever hear of the so-called \$5.000,000 conspir-acy of which we have heard so much during the hear much during the last week.

-"I trust I may be pardoned for going rther and saying I never saw John D.

-further and saying I never saw John D. Rockefeller but once in my life, and that was 29 years ago or more, while I was governor of Obio.
+Mr. Foraker characterized as a "sort of companion piece" a published state-ment of the president to his friends, naming as members of the combination to "do him up" for his attitude toward to "do him up." for his attitude toward Wall street, E. H. Harriman, J. E. Foraker and John D. Rockerfeller."
+"In view of this publication." said Mr. Foraker.
+"I trust that I may without impropriety say that until it was given out at Washington a few days ago I never heard tell of any combination or trust or conspiracy to oppose the pres-ident in anything; much less did I ever hear of the so-called \$5.000,000 conspir-acy of which we have heard so much acy of which we have heard so much during the last week.
+"I trust I may be pardoned for going further and saying I never saw John D. Rockefeller but once in my life, and that was 20 years ago or more, while I. Was Povernov of Obio was governor of Ohio.

 "I had the pleasure of meeting him in connection with the ceremonies con-nected with the laying of the corner-stone of the Young Men's Christian as-sociation building at Cleveland.
-With that single exception, I never saw him, never spoke to him and never com-municated with him in any way, direct-ly or indirectly. or indirectly.
-"Mr. Harriman I have seen oftener, I have seen him three times-twice at the White House; the last time as an hon-ored guest at the wedding ceremonies of the president's daughter.
-On neither of these occasions did I have any con-versations with him.
-"The only other time I ever saw him was to meet him at a dinner party giv-on by Senator and Mrs. Depew. where Speaker Cannon and his daughter.
-Son-tor Spooner and his wife, Senator Elkins and his wife, and many others were.
+With that single exception, I never saw him, never such a kim and a such as never spoke to him and never com-municated with him in any way, director indirectly.
+Mr. Harriman I have seen oftener, I was to meet him at a dinner party giv-rn by Senator and Mrs. Depew, where Speaker Cannon and his daughter, Sen-tor Spooner and his wife, Senator Elkins and his wife, and many others, resent.